 - Inspect the complete lubrication system, trace cause and rectify.
-See SI-914-007, latest issue.
+See SI-912-005, latest issue.

-Minimum oil pressure falls in flight up to 0.5 bar (7.25 psi) below operating limit for max.
-1 min.
-If the oil pressure falls below the minimum value up to max.
-0.5 bar (7.25 psi) and for max.
+Minimum oil pressure falls below 0.5 bar (7.25 psi) max.
+1 min. in flight If the oil pressure falls below the minimum value up to max.
+0,5 bar (7.25 psi) and for max.
 1 min., the cause must be determined.
 Table 5.

-Oil p Oil pressure below minimum permissible oil pressure up to max.
+Oil pressure below minimum permissible oil pressure up to max.
 0.5 bar (7.25 psi) max.
 1min. in flight Step Procedure 1 Inspect all oil lines for restrictions and clear passage.
 2 Verify oil quantity.
 3 Inspect pressure sensor.
 4 Inspect indicating instrument to specifications of the manufacturer, replace as required.
-5 Inspect crankcase pressure (See Installation Manual 914 Series, latest issue.)
+5 Inspect crankcase pressure (See Installation Manual 912 Series, latest issue.)
 6 If no cause for the low oil pressure is found after the above checks, carry out an oil change.
 7 If after the previous checks and oil change the oil pressure is still too low, repair or overhaul the engine in accordance with the BRP-Powertrain instructions for continued airworthiness.
 8 Inspect all systems for correct functioning.
 9 Carry out detailed inspection of the affected engine components.